QRify-platform/sealed-secrets/README.md

 This repo manages **encrypted Kubernetes secrets** for all environments (`dev`, `prod`, etc.) using [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets).

-Secrets are committed in encrypted form and automatically deployed to the cluster via GitHub Actions.
+Secrets are committed in encrypted form and automatically deployed to the cluster via ArgoCD.

 ---